-The detector contains no user serviceable parts.
+The detector contains no user-serviceable parts.
 In the event the detector has been damaged or is deemed to not be working properly, it should be returned to the manufacturer for repair.
-For technical assistance and to request a returns authorization number contact technical support on: info@gastech.com.
+For technical assistance and to request a returns authorization number contact technical support via email at info@gastech.com.
 Refer to the detector warranty statement in section 12.